vrou/credential-theft-lab/docs/credentialphishing.md

 ![Credential Phish Profile 2](img/credential_phishing/firewall_config_credential_phish_profile_2.png)

 Go to the **Policies > Security** tab, and create a new security policy.
 Associate your new URL filtering profile to the security policy with traffic from the GP zone to the PHISH zone.
+Be sure to create it before the **Outgoing Traffic** rule.

   - **Policy Name:** Allow to Intranet
   - **Source Zone:** GP